-Widely recognized for her legal work, Ms. Cheng has been profiled by the National Law Journal as one of the top Minority 40 Under 40 and ranked as one of the top 50 women lawyers in Northern California.
+Widely recognized for her legal work, Ms. Cheng has been ranked as one of the top 50 women lawyers in Northern California.
 She is listed among the Best Lawyers of America®, SuperLawyers® and San Francisco Best Lawyers.
-Specializing in complex injuries caused by third party malfeasance, Ms. Cheng has obtained multi-million dollar settlements and verdicts on behalf of disabled citizens throughout California.
-She recently negotiated a $6,800,000 settlement on behalf of a three-year-old child who suffered birth injuries as a result of negligent administration of Pitocin.
-She has obtained one of the largest Northern California general damages verdicts ($3,000,000) on behalf of non-dependent wrongful heirs for the loss of their adult son.
-In a medical negligence trial, she and the Walkup team obtained a $9,420,000 jury verdict on behalf of a young man who was rendered paraplegic due to delayed treatment of an evolving spinal infection.
+Specializing in complex injuries caused by third party negligence, Ms. Cheng has obtained multi-million dollar settlements and verdicts on behalf of disabled citizens throughout California.
+She completed a $13,500,000 settlement on behalf of 60-year-old gentleman who suffered severe brain damage due to carbon monoxide poisoning; a $6,800,000 award on behalf of a mother and her child for birth injuries resulting in hypoxic ischemic encephalopathy to the child; and a global $14,250,000 settlement on behalf of a 45-year-old man who suffered severe burn injuries in an industrial accident.

 A frequent guest lecturer and adjunct professor, Ms. Cheng has trained lawyers and judges nationally and internationally.
 As part of the Rule of Law Initiative, she has had the privilege of training trial lawyers and judges in Mexico, Kosovo, and Macedonia.
 She has also collaborated and trained with civil practitioners in Singapore and Belfast.
 This past year, she led trial skills training for criminal prosecution offices in Glasgow, Scotland and multiple Caribbean countries.